NeluniM/calculator/README.md

-# Simple Calculator App
+# Simple Calculator App 🧮

-An intuitive and user-friendly **web calculator application** designed to enhance front-end development skills.
-This project integrates **HTML**, **CSS**, and **JavaScript** to deliver a functional, visually appealing calculator interface.
+An intuitive and user-friendly **web calculator application** designed to sharpen front-end development skills.
+This project combines **HTML**, **CSS**, and **JavaScript** to deliver a functional and visually appealing calculator interface.

 ---

-## Features
+## Features 🎯

-- **Basic Arithmetic Operations**:
+- **Basic Arithmetic Operations** ➕➖✖️➗
-  Perform addition, subtraction, multiplication, and division effortlessly.
+  Perform addition, subtraction, multiplication, and division with ease.

-- **Clear and Delete Functions**:
+- **Clear and Delete Functions** 🔄🧹
-  - Reset all calculations with a clear button.
+  - Reset all calculations with the clear button.
   - Remove individual digits for precise corrections.

-- **Interactive Design**:
+- **Interactive Design** 🎨💡
-  - Buttons respond to hover and active states, creating a polished user experience.
+  - Buttons respond to hover and active states for a polished user experience.
-  - Smooth animations and transitions for a professional feel.
+  - Smooth animations and transitions add a professional touch.

-- **Responsive Layout**:
+- **Responsive Layout** 📱💻
-  Designed to adapt seamlessly to different screen sizes, ensuring usability on desktops, tablets, and smartphones.
+  Adapts seamlessly to desktops, tablets, and smartphones for convenient use.

 ---

-## Technologies
+## Technologies Used 💻

 - **HTML**: Defines the calculator's structure.
-- **CSS**: Adds visual styling, including layout, colors, and animations.
+- **CSS**: Adds visual styling, layout, colors, and animations.
-- **JavaScript**: Implements the functional logic for calculations and interactions.
+- **JavaScript**: Implements calculation logic and interactive functionality.

 ---

-## How to Run
+## How to Run 🚀

 1. **Clone the Repository**:
    ```bash